arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

           if (__glibc_unlikely (prev_inuse (next)))
             malloc_printerr ("malloc(): invalid next->prev_inuse (unsorted)");
 ```
-So, for starters, we'd need `__free_hook - 8` pointing to a valid chunk size, which isn't, we have a NULL pointer there.
-And there's nothing we can do about, so that alone makes impossible for us to get that sweet `__free_hook` through unsorted bin.
+So, for starters, we'd need in `__free_hook - 8` a valid chunk size, which we haven't (we have a NULL pointer there), and there's nothing we can do about it, so that alone makes impossible for us to get that sweet `__free_hook` through unsorted bin.

 ## Mom, where do chunks come from?
 Ok, we can put a chunk in the unsorted bin, make it point to wherever we want in the libc, and then pick it up from the tcache, which won't trigger this checks.
 And this only requires us to place the chunk in the tcache before changing its size to 0xa0.